FREE ARTICLES & WHITE

-A few commercial product manufacturing operations have tight
+A few commercial product manufacturing operations have logical

 controls on all the interfaces between Engineering and Manufacturing.

 The DOD / military folks invented the CM term.
-Most commercial
+Many commercial

-enterprises use the term Engineering Documentation Control (EDC).
+enterprises use a title like Engineering Documentation Control

-Since we engineers hate the word "control", the military
+(EDC).
+Since we engineers hate the word "control",

-term is superior in that regard.
-There are some who say that
+the military term is superior in that regard.
+There are some

-if the proper data processing applications are in place, then
+who say that if the proper data processing applications are in

-no CM / EDC is needed.
-Since the writer has not witnessed such
+place, then no CM / EDC is needed.
+Since the writer has not witnessed

-a utopian environment, the conclusion must be that it is like
+such a utopian environment, the conclusion must be that it is

-"paperless systems" - a good long term goal but we
+like "paperless systems" - a good long term goal but

-would currently be satisfied with "less paper".
-Some
+we would currently be satisfied with "less paper".

-folks use boards or teams in the processes, some don't.
-The natural
+Some folks use boards or teams in the processes, some don't.

-conclusion is that CM / Document Control is whatever you want
+The natural conclusion is that CM / Document Control is whatever

 What should you want it to be?
 The answer varies with the size